biotecnologiamicrobianaunalmed/Plant-Virus-Detection-Pipeline/README.md

 Use the same command, but instead of **python** try **py**.
 A third option is to try **python3**.
 It is important to remember the option that worked for the later steps.
 If none of the previous solutions work, check the Issues section.

 **RStudio**

-It is necessary to have R project installed before this step.
-Please go to official [RStudio](https://rstudio.com/products/rstudio/download/) page and install the correct version for you operative system.
-To verify that the tool works correctly, run the program.
+Please go to official [RStudio](https://rstudio.com/products/rstudio/download/) page and install the correct version for you operative system (RStudio requires an existing installation of R).

-The following packages need to be installed:
+Also the following packages need to be installed:

 ```markdown
 - ggplot2